dalmo1991/superflexPy/doc/build_element.rst

 The half-triangular lag function has the shape of a triangle that, as shown in the figure, grows linearly until :math:`t_{\textrm{lag}}` and then drops to zero.
-The growth rate :math:`\alpha` is determined from the constraint that the total area of the triangle must be 1.
+The growth rate :math:`\alpha` is determined from the constraint that the total area of the triangle must be equal to 1.

 .. math::